- COM Home

 Assistant Professor, Section of Medical Education;

-Anatomy Laboratory Director, Department of Biomedical Sciences; OSCE Director, Department of Academic Affairs; Director of Community Engagement, Interprofessional Education Programs
+Senior Director of Experiential Learning; OSCE Director, Department of Academic Affairs; Director of Community Engagement, Interprofessional Education Programs

 Dr. Abercrombie received her MD from Mercer University School of Medicine, where she also did a year of general surgery residency training and served on faculty as an Instructor of Anatomy.
 Within ETSU Quillen's Department of Academic affairs, Dr. Abercrombie serves as OSCE Director, Transitions to Clinical Clerkships Course Director, M3 OSCE Competency Director, and Co-Director of the fourth-year ethics electives: Clinical Ethics and the Profession of Medicine, Physicians & End of Life Care, Anatomy Ultrasound elective.
 For the Academic Health Science Center, she serves as Director of Community Engagement for Interprofessional Education to place teams of interprofessional students in facilities to practice collaborative care.
-She also holds appointments in the Department of Biomedical Sciences as Director of the Anatomy Laboratory, and an adjunct teaching faculty in Programs of Human Anatomy where she has overseen integration of technology into the anatomy laboratory and adoption of the Thiel soft embalmed teaching model for surgical and procedural training.
+She also holds appointments in the Department of Biomedical Sciences and Department of Physical Therapy as an adjunct teaching faculty.
+She has overseen integration of technology into the anatomy laboratory and adoption of the soft embalmed teaching model for surgical and procedural training.
 Working with the Office of CME and educators in the region, she strives to develop interactive Educational Conferences and Skills Workshops in an effort to provide continuing educational opportunities for regional healthcare providers.

 Patricia B. Amadio, M.D.